A divisionDivision No. 425 · Wednesday, 4 February 2026· Commons· Climate Change

 Voting No meant

-Oppose the reduction in free carbon allowances, arguing it raises the carbon tax on businesses and will increase household energy bills
+Oppose reducing free carbon allowances, arguing it increases the carbon tax burden on British businesses and consumers at a time of financial pressure, without equivalent benefit

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.